 Motivation looks different for everyone, but one thing we can all appreciate on the road to success is we each have unique ways to get motivated.
 If you haven’t discovered yours yet now is the time.

-When setting a goal it is way too easy to say”yes I’ll do it” then forget about it later.
+When setting a goal, it is way too easy to say “yes I’ll do it” and then forget about it later.
 What you need is something that is going to keep you motivated.
 The goal itself isn’t enough because goals usually take long stretches of time to achieve.
-Even though your goal is going to be accomplished in 1 month, this will get you into the habit of daily motivation.
+Even though you will accomplish your goal in one month, this will get you into the habit of daily motivation.

 Don’t make it something that you know you won’t be able to commit to daily.
 Keep it simple, but make sure it’s something that lights you up.